 Later in 2015 this project will begin rolling out superfast broadband to almost every household and business in a very rural part of Dorset.
 The approach taken in this case could be described as a community-led project, which can cite certain advantages and which tests one way of extending broadband to the final 5% of hard-to-reach communities.
-Read more
+Make sure that you get the best priced broadband available for your area, the quickest and easiest way to do this is to compare broadband deals on usave Read more

 ‘Job Done!’ is a project for unemployed people living in Wincanton and surrounding rural areas.

 Based at the Balsam Centre in Wincanton, it offers opportunities to those facing barriers to finding work such as mental health or other health/disability related issues.
 By providing a friendly, supportive environment the project helps to break down isolation, encourages social networking, and thus helps people to build self-confidence and self-esteem.

 Project members are then encouraged to develop their practical skills, for example in gardening, cookery, craft or countryside maintenance and are helped to find appropriate volunteering roles.
 In addition workshops assist with job seeking skills such as CV writing and interview techniques.
 Read more